RakhithJK/sosedoff-pgweb-wiki/Server Connection Bookmarks.md

-*NOTE: This feature is not released yet, planned for 0.5.0*

 When using `pgweb` you might find that there's no way to quickly establish connection to a server even if you've connected to it many times before.
 Thats's correct, pgweb does ton keep track of